 The associate director is responsible for the overall strategic management and resourcing of the undergraduate program and has particular responsibilities for admissions, curriculum development and evaluation, and student progressions.
 The associate director reports to the director.

-The Program and Level coordinators are responsible for the overall operational management of the BSN program in their respective level and have particular responsibilities for the day to day management of the program and support of course leaders, practice leaders, teachers and students.
-There are three BSN level coordinators who work under the direction of the Associate Director and Director, and are a first point of contact for course leaders with issues relating to student progression, or other course related operational matters.
+The Program coordinator is responsible for the overall operational management of the BSN program with particular responsibilities for the day to day management of the program and support of course leaders, teachers and students.
+The Program Coordinator works under the direction of the Associate Director and Director, and is a first point of contact for course leaders with issues relating to student progression, or other course related operational matters.

 Responds to external program inquiries from potential applicants and others.
 Develops and implements recruitment strategies and participates in university activities related to program promotion.
 Serves as a resource person for other university departments.

 Interprets university and school policies for enrolled students.
 Assists, responds and/or refers, as appropriate, students with personal and/or health problems influencing progression, and offers advice/referral, as appropriate, for academic issues.
 Supports students facing progression issues by providing them with pertinent information and representing their concerns to the BSN Progressions Committee.
-Advises the Level Coordinators and the Associate Director of pertinent issues that may affect a student’s progression.
-Collaborates with the Level Coordinators & Student Support Office to integrate students returning to the BSN program after an absence.
+Advises the Program Coordinator and the Associate Director of pertinent issues that may affect a student’s progression.
+Collaborates with the Program Coordinator & Student Support Office to integrate students returning to the BSN program after an absence.